PasidiSarangi/VaultVision/README.md

 📊 Visual graphs to analyze trends

 🔔 Budget notifications to stay on track

 ⚙ Customizable settings for a personal touch

+💾 Built using SharedPreferences for secure local data storage

+VaultVision is about empowering users to take control of their finances – anytime, anywhere.

+Screenshots:

 ![WhatsApp Image 2025-05-16 at 17 08 57_38023e4b](https://github.com/user-attachments/assets/820dcc68-1564-4915-89bc-9f7363473294)
 ![WhatsApp Image 2025-05-16 at 17 08 57_4e531281](https://github.com/user-attachments/assets/ff9a59c9-e2db-4f45-9b16-c733e8ad7480)